Warner Bros.' 2007 Superman Ultimate Collector's Edition DVD set is now

 While attention must be paid to some other aspects of my life, I hope that in addressing them I'll be able to return to the blog before too long with renewed purpose and organization.
 You might yet see a nearly finished review or a totally awesome link pop up here on occasion if things go smoothly.
 My sincere thanks go out to everyone who's stopped by so far.

 A few weeks ago my sister alerted me to an inadvertently hilarious detergent ad that ran during Mad Men.
 It popped up again the other night, and thanks to the narration's awkward grammar it's still danged funny.
 You'll find the relevant lines in the first comment on this post in case you don't catch them or can't play the video.

-I highly recommend the UK production In the Loop, especially if you enjoy gleefully cynical inside-politics satire.
+I highly recommend the UK film In the Loop, especially if you enjoy gleefully